mgnfy-view/mgnfy-view/README.md

 # Hi, Welcome to my Github Profile!

-I am a co-founder at Monadex Labs 🟣, where we are working towards building the ultimate web3 infrastructure on the upcoming Monad chain.
+I am a co-founder at Monadex Labs, where we are building a custom, gamified AMM engine on Monad.

-Besides, I am also a computer engineering student, a smart contract developer and a security researcher with a passion for decentralized finance.
-You would generally find me designing and developing protocols, or auditing them on various audit platforms like Sherlock, Code4rena, or CodeHawks.
+I am also a computer engineering student, a smart contract developer, and a security researcher with a passion for decentralized finance.
+You would generally find me designing and developing protocols, or auditing them on various platforms like Sherlock, Code4rena, or CodeHawks.

 ## My Tech Stack

-I work with a ton of languages, frameworks, and tools as I hop from one domain to another, trying to tackle all parts of the product development cycle.
+I work with a multitude of languages, frameworks, and tools as I hop from one domain to another, trying to tackle all parts of the product development cycle.
 This has especially helped me at Monadex Labs, where we being a relatively small team, need to take on multiple roles.
 Here's a splatter of some languages, frameworks and tools I have worked with,

 <details>
 <summary>